TelepathicGrunt/TACT/README.txt

 - Added configs to control Extinction Spear's melee and ranged damage values.

-- Added config option to allow Cloak of Darkness to charge and use ability in bight light areas.
+- Added config option to allow Cloak of Darkness to charge and use ability in bright light areas.

 - Added config to allow making Guano, Guano Block, and Guano Layer be usable as Furnace fuel.